dave45678/Lesson15/Laravel/Lesson10.md

 ## Learning Objectives
 This lesson will take you through:
 - Creating two models - Actors and Movies - that have a many to many relationship
-- Creating the table that will record details of the relationship
-- Creating a function to establish the many to many relationship between data that is being entered into the application.
+- Creating relationships between Actors and Movies that are generated within the applicaiton
-- Creating a form to show that the relationship has successfully been created
+- Creating the table that will display details of the relationship

 ## The Walkthrough